MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 ## Using the fuzzy cluster options

-The following options are available for creating a new fuzzy cluster column:
+The following options are available for clustering values into a new column:

 * **Similarity threshold (optional)**: This option indicates how similar two values must be to be grouped together.
 The minimum setting of 0 will cause all values to be grouped together.
 The maximum setting of 1 will only allow values that match exactly to be grouped together.
 The default is 0.8.
 * **Ignore case**: When comparing text strings, case will be ignored.
 This option is enabled by default.